 - I no longer starve during the week and binge on the weekends.

 - I now have more energy at the gym because carbs are allowed.

 - This extra energy has caused gains at the gym.

-- My body fat percentage keeps dropping.
+- My body fat percentage stays in the athletic range.